katanomi/pkg/README.md

-# katanomi common packages :package:
+# AlaudaDevOps common packages :package:

+> fork from katanomi/pkg, and use branch v2 as main

 All shared common packages and code across katanomi repos